joseph580307/node-red-contrib-bluemix-hdfs-temp-fix-20151010/README.md

 To apply the fix:

-1. Use BLuemix DevOps to edit the package.json in your IOT/Node-Red project.
+1. Use BLuemix DevOps to edit the package.json in your IOT/Node-Red project.Change this line:
-   Change this line:
-    "node-red-contrib-bluemix-hdfs":"0.x";
+    "node-red
+    -contrib-bluemix-hdfs":"0.x";
     to
     "node-red-contrib-bluemix-hdfs":"git+https://github.com/joseph580307/node-red-contrib-bluemix-hdfs-temp-fix-20151010.git",

-2. Commmit the change.
-Build/Redeploy the project.
+2. Commit the change.
+Build/Deploy the project.

 3. Open your Node-RED.
 Add the "ibm hdfs in" node in your diagram.
-In the dialog, the filename field MUST start with /. eg. /sensorinfo.json
+In the dialog, -- the filename field MUST start with /.
+       eg. /sensorinfo.json

-4. Enable the "Append new line?".
+   --  Enable the "Append new line?".
-   I didn't test the "Overwrite complete file"
+   -- I didn't test the "Overwrite complete file"

 5. That's all.
-You can use Hadoop HDFS explorer to see if the file is created and data are appended. https://bi-hadoop-prod-<Cluster ID>.services.dal.bluemix.net:8443/gateway/default/hdfs/explorer.html
+You can use Hadoop HDFS explorer to see if the file is created and data are appended.
+   eg. https://bi-hadoop-prod-<Cluster ID>.services.dal.bluemix.net:8443/gateway/default/hdfs/explorer.html

 ---------------------------------------------------------------------------